xiix0/scam/README.md

-Your temporary financial embarrassment will be relieved in a surprising manner.
+Do not sleep in a eucalyptus tree tonight.